Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which database service should you use if your application and data schema require "joins" or complex transactions?
+### Which database service should you use if your application and data schema require 'joins' or complex transactions?

 - [x] Amazon RDS.
 - [ ] AWS Outposts.